Live from the Southern Command in sunny South Florida.

 Okay, audio sound by time.

-We have been talking, ladies and gentlemen, uh, about the uh situation in a Democrat convention, where a lot of Democrats are sort of buzzing and whispering uh behind the scenes at their they're nervous.
+We have been talking, ladies and gentlemen, about the situation in a Democrat convention where a lot of Democrats are sort of buzzing and whispering behind the scenes that they're nervous.

 They're nervous that Obama has caved and turned the whole convention over to the Clintons.